Table of Contents

 Diversity is increasing in the available workforce

 Providing support and continuing to emphasize the employment, development, and advancement of diverse working populations is a direct response to severe labor shortages and low unemployment rates.
-The facts are clear – in the U.S., the Bureau of Labor Statistics (BLS) tells us that the non-white share of U.S. workers has almost doubled from 11.7% in 1979 to 22.3% in 2019, and the percentage of Hispanics has increased from 5% to 18%.
-Women in the workforce increased to 47% in 2019, up 5 percent since 1979.
+The facts are clear—in the U.S., the Bureau of Labor Statistics (BLS) tells us that the non-white share of U.S. workers has almost doubled from 11.7% in 1979 to 22.3% in 2019, and the percentage of Hispanics has increased from 5% to 18%.
+Women's workforce participation increased to 47% in 2019, up 5% since 1979.
 This is due to swings in birth rates as well as increases in immigration and associated population shifts.

-Record employment growth is increasingly driven by immigration, although (contrary to isolationist viewpoints) not to the disadvantage of native-born workers enjoying the lowest unemployment rates in history.
-The Center for American Progress reports that between 2000 and 2050, new immigrants and their children will account for 83 percent of the growth of the working-age population.
-They are helping fill available and needed roles that would otherwise be left understaffed.
+Record employment growth is increasingly driven by immigration, although (contrary to isolationist viewpoints) not at the expense of native-born workers, who are enjoying the lowest unemployment rates in history.
+The Center for American Progress reports that between 2000 and 2050, new immigrants and their children will account for 83% of the growth of the working-age population.
+They are helping fill available roles that would otherwise go understaffed.

 Diversity drives business outcomes

-Research by McKinsey found that more diversity in the top leadership roles creates a significantly higher likelihood of financial outperformance than more homogeneous leadership teams.
+Research by McKinsey found that greater diversity in top leadership roles increases the likelihood of financial outperformance by a significantly greater margin than homogeneous leadership teams.
 Subsequent research has expanded the findings beyond the U.S., with similar results in Latin America and Central European organizations.
 Companies with high leadership gender diversity, for example, were 25% more likely to generate above-average profitability.
 Those with the highest blend of men and women in the top team were 48% more likely to outperform their competition than those in the least diverse companies.
-Taking equity out of DEI efforts runs the risk of blunting such gains and improvements in business outcomes.
+Taking equity out of DEI efforts risks blunting gains and improvements in business outcomes.

-Similar findings related to ethnic and cultural diversity on top executive teams.
-Companies employing top executives with the highest blend of backgrounds were 36% more profitable than those in the bottom rungs of differences among their C-Suite team members.
+Similar findings related to ethnic and cultural diversity in top executive teams.
+Companies employing top executives with the highest blend of backgrounds were 36% more profitable than those at the bottom of the distribution of differences among their C-Suite team members.
 Furthermore, a study in Harvard Business Review found that organizations with leadership teams filled with more “inherent” (naturally born traits) and “acquired” (gained through experience) diversity outperformed their peers by 45% in market share growth.

 The explanation seems to stem from mixing successful leaders from diverse backgrounds, improving decision-making (e.g., avoiding “groupthink”), understanding a broader range of customers and marketplaces, and innovative problem-solving and opportunity creation.